August 29, 2018 | Authored by: Kevin Cancilla

 MoviePass enters strange third act hopeful, but competition lurks

-Stuck between an unsustainable business model, skeptical investors and irate customers, the choices looked slim for MoviePass: change fundamentally or perish.
+Stuck between an unsustainable business model, skeptical investors, and irate customers, the choices looked slim for MoviePass: change fundamentally or perish.
 None of the options would be easy.
-Eventually, after flip flopping between service price and structure, MoviePass in early August settled on keeping the same price, but limiting users to only three movies per month.
+Eventually, after flip-flopping between service price and structure, MoviePass in early August settled on keeping the same price but limiting users to only three movies per month.
 About 12 months after MoviePass first made splashes, it ended up piling on further restrictions by saying it would only make six films available and at specific showtimes—a harsh comedown.

 "MoviePass blew a hole in the traditional ticket-buying experience, but didn't consider the collateral damage."

 MoviePass is now in the odd position of trying to get its subscribers to utilize the service less often.
-The moves have engendered some optimism among investors, but customers may not be as generous and decide to skip to any one of the growing number of competitors populating the space.
+The moves have engendered some optimism among investors, but customers may not be as generous and decide to skip to any one of the growing numbers of competitors populating the space.
 While MoviePass was very much pioneering in its attempts to disrupt the industry, it might have dug its own grave by creating a hole for other businesses to then step through.
 The service need not look far to see how competing services can further crimp its operations.
-AMC, the once begrudging MoviePass ally turned nemesis, crowed about the growth of its ticket subscription ticket service Stubs A-List—$20 a month for 12 movies—compared to MoviePass' continued issues, including a second quarter operating loss of $126.6 million and a class-action lawsuit filed by Helios shareholders who saw their shares tumble 99 percent in one month.
+AMC, the once begrudging MoviePass ally turned nemesis, crowed about the growth of its ticket subscription ticket service Stubs A-List—$20 a month for 12 movies—compared to MoviePass' continued issues, including a second-quarter operating loss of $126.6 million and a class-action lawsuit filed by Helios shareholders who saw their shares tumble 99 percent in one month.

 But AMC isn't the only theater chain that's fighting back.
 Cinemark offers the stripped-down package Movie Club that gets customers one ticket per month (that rolls over if not used) and a 20 percent discount on concessions.
 Sinemia, which was founded in Turkey and since expanded to the U.S., has various subscription tiers, including a classic level at $13 for one ticket per month and an elite grade at $25 for two tickets on any feature, including 3D and IMAX.